SUSTAINABILITY

 We take safety as a critical pillar of our business development.

-We made solid progress in the first four years since we took over the operation of our assets in early 2018.
-We created a high-performance safety culture among our employees and contractors through the implementation of a corporate Operating Management System (OMS) in line with IOGP/IPIECA guidelines.
+We made solid progress since we took over the operation of our assets in early 2018.
+We created a high-performance safety culture among our employees and contractors through the implementation of a corporate Operating Management System in line with IOGP/IPIECA guidelines.

 DIVERSITY MANAGEMENT